maxrpark/meme_vs_code_extension/README.md

 Welcome to meme - gif extension!

-Something the only thing that will help you solve your (coding) problem is to take a break and clear out your mind.
+Some times the only thing that will help you solve your (coding) problem is to take a break and clear out your mind.

 And there is no better way of doing that than looking at something that makes us feel good.